Battle of Broodseinde: Analysis

 In 2018, Jonathan Boff wrote that after the war the Reichsarchiv official historians, many of whom were former staff officers, ascribed the tactical changes in the wake of the defeat of 26 September and their reversal after the Battle of Broodseinde on 4 October, to Loßberg.
 The other German commanders were exculpated and a false impression created that OHL operated in a rational manner, when Ludendorff imposed another defensive scheme on 7 October.
 Boff called this narrative facile, because it avoided the problem faced by the Germans in late 1917.
 OHL sent orders to change tactics again days before Loßberg had issued orders to the 4th Army but he was blamed for them.
 Boff also doubted that all of the divisions in Flanders could act quickly on top-down demands for change.
 The 119th Division had been in the front line since 11 August and replied that the new tactics were difficult to implement without training.
-The tempo of British attacks and attrition meant that there was increase of six divisions in the 4th Army by 10 October but that they were either novice divisions, deficient in training or veteran divisions with low morale after earlier defeats.
+The tempo of British attacks and attrition meant that there was an increase of six divisions in the 4th Army by 10 October but that they were either novice divisions, deficient in training or veteran divisions with low morale after earlier defeats.
 The Germans were seeking tactical changes for an operational dilemma, because no operational answer existed.
 On 2 October, Rupprecht ordered the 4th Army HQ to avoid over-centralising command only to find that Loßberg had issued an artillery plan detailing the deployment of individual batteries.